wgrout87/Personal-Portfolio/README.md

 ## Usage
 This repository contains my personal portfolio, which can be viewed on a variety of devices as it has been configured for multiple screen dimensions.
 Information conveyed includes an about me section, detailing how I got into web design, a works section, which shows off some of the projects I've completed, and a contact section.

 The deployed website should resemeble the following screenshot.
-It has also been optimized for smaller screens.
+Some changes will be present on smaller screens.

 ![Personal Portfolio Desktop Screenshot](./assets/images/wgrout87.github.io_Personal-Portfolio_.png)